ibexa/documentation-developer/docs/api/field_type_testing.md

 1. Their integration with the Persistence SPI
 2. Their integration with the Public API

-For both test environments, infrastructure is already in place, so you can easily implement the required tests for your custom Field Type
+For both test environments, infrastructure is already in place, so you can easily implement the required tests for your custom Field Type.

 ## Persistence SPI